mkhalid578/Muhammed-Chhun-Blog/README.md

 ##Concepts Demonstrated
 Identify the OPL concepts demonstrated in your project.
 Be brief.
 A simple list and example is sufficient.
 * **Message Dispatch** is used when blogs and posts are sent from one function to another.
-* **Set Modification** had a small application in creating the "blog" object for storing blog title and post
+* **Set Modification** had a small application in creating the "blog" object for storing blog title and post.
 * **Cons and Lists** are used when creating "html" tags. (i.e '(html (head (body (section))))).
+* **Recursive and Iterative Process** are used when creating blog, adding comments on a blog.

 ##External Technology and Libraries
 Briefly describe the existing technology you utilized, and how you used it.
 Provide a link to that technology(ies).